 Argentine Tango

-Argentine tango is a social dance and a musical genre that originated in the late 19th century in the Rio de la Plata region, which includes the cities of Buenos Aires (Argentina) and Montevideo (Uruguay).
-It has since spread to many parts of the world and has become an international dance form.
+Argentine tango is a dance form and a musical genre that originated in the late 19th century in the Rio de la Plata region, which includes the cities of Buenos Aires (Argentina) and Montevideo (Uruguay).
+It has since spread to many parts of the world and has international recognition.

 Argentine Tango - The Dance